In the Beginning

 In 2013, Adopt a Heritage Chicken Program was started to promote the conservation of the unique genetic lines, and to provide a way for the lines to become financially self-supporting.

-The Poultry Research Centre (PRC) is also home to two other breeds that are a very important part of Canadian poultry heritage – we call them Shaver birds.
+The Poultry Research Facility is also home to two other breeds that are a very important part of Canadian poultry heritage – we call them Shaver birds.
 The Shaver birds are named after Donald McQueen Shaver, a prominent and crucial figure to the poultry industry.
 At the age of 12 Shaver began his journey as an entrepreneur by breeding chickens in his backyard.
 In 1935 he placed his white leghorn chickens in a Canadian egg-laying contest and they won for best layers!
 Although he entered World War II as a Regimental Commander and left it as a Lieutenant-Colonel in the Tank Corps, he was able to continue breeding his chickens through a friend, the head of the Animal Science Department at Farmingdale State College, State University of New York, Long Island.
 After his poultry stock was destroyed in a fire, he bought more land and started chicken breeding once more.
 He became the founder of Shaver Poultry Breeding Farms.

-The PRC Becomes Part of the Story
+The University of Alberta Poultry Facility Becomes Part of the Story